 The application of the Family Test must be documented.
 The guidance asks Departments to consider publishing the outcomes but it is not a requirement.

 MPs have asked numerous Parliamentary Questions about how the Test is being implemented, how many assessments have been carried out, and whether assessments will be published.

 There have been calls from some MPs, the Centre for Social Justice, and the Relationship Alliance, to make the Family Test a statutory requirement.
 This was the intention of Caroline Ansell’s Private Member’s Bill (PMB) which was introduced during the 2015-16 Parliamentary Session.
-The Government has resisted these calls, arguing that it would reduce the Test to a tick box exercise.
-Priti Patel, the Minister for Employment, set out the Government position during the Second Reading debate on Caroline Ansell’s PMB:
+The Government resisted these calls, arguing that it would reduce the Test to a tick box exercise.
+Priti Patel, then Minister for Employment, set out the Government position during the Second Reading debate on Caroline Ansell’s PMB:

 Placing the family test on a legislative footing, however, runs the risk of turning the test into a tick-box exercise across Government Departments, when our ambition is to work across government with Departments to embed the benefits of thinking about policy from a family perspective at all stages of policy development, not just complying with legislative requirements.